Gum Periodontal Disease in Madison

 Periodontal Maintenance FAQ

-A: Thorough removal of plaque by flossing, brushing and regular professional cleanings will minimize your risk of gum disease.
+Thorough removal of plaque by flossing, brushing and regular professional cleanings will minimize your risk of gum disease.
 However, there are other factors that can affect the health of your gums, such as stress, diabetes, genetics and pregnancy.

-A: Gingivitis is an infection within the gums caused by bacteria found in plaque.
+Gingivitis is an infection within the gums caused by bacteria found in plaque.
 A diabetic’s body doesn’t respond as quickly to infection treatment as a non-diabetic.
 If the infection persists, it can spread to the underlying bone that supports and anchors the teeth.

 It has been shown that diabetics who keep their condition under control and maintain good oral hygiene have a far better chance of combating infections than those who are poorly controlled.

-A: In the earlier states of gum disease (mild to moderate periodontitis), most treatment involves scaling and root planning.
+In the earlier states of gum disease (mild to moderate periodontitis), most treatment involves scaling and root planning.
 The procedure aims at removing plaque and calculus from the surface of the tooth adjacent to gum tissue.

 The periodontal pockets around the tooth are cleaned and all root surfaces are smoothed.
 In the majority of early gum disease cases, treatment entails improved home care techniques, Arestin and scaling and root planning.
 Advanced cases may require surgical treatment.